 This wasn’t all bad however: it’s very warm in Stone Town and we woke up at 6am and could take a short walk, enjoy the place completely to ourselves and get to see what local life looks like that early in the morning.

-If you are wandering what there is to do in this magical little place, here’s a list of my top 10 things to do here.
+If you are wondering what there is to do in this magical little place, here’s a list of my top 10 things to do here.

 Things to see and do in Stone Town: